Abena Durowaa Mensah: Career

-Mensah was the Manager for Esich Life Assurance in Sunyani.
+Abena Durowaa Mensah was the Manager for Esich Life Assurance in Sunyani.

 Politics

-Mensah is a member of the New Patriotic Party.
+Abena Durowaa Mensah is a member of the New Patriotic Party.
 She was the Member of Parliament for Assin North Constituency from 2017 to 2021.

 2016 elections

 In the 2016 Ghanaian general elections, she won the Assin North Constituency parliamentary seat with 15,553 votes making 56.8% of the total votes cast whilst the NDC parliamentary candidate Samuel Ambre had 10,751 votes making 39.2% of the total votes cast, the PPP parliamentary candidate Isaac Manu had 979 votes making 3.6% of the total votes cast and the CPP parliamentary candidate Sanni Mahama had 115 votes making 0.4% of the total votes cast.

 2020 elections

 In the 2020 Ghanaian general election, she lost the Assin North Constituency seat to the NDC parliamentary candidate James Gyakye Quayson.
 She had 14,193 votes making 44.79% of the total votes cast.